Bhupathideepa/docs/learn/app-development/custom-widgets/prefabs-overview.md

 ## Prefabs & API Integration

 Prefabs make API integration a lot easier.
-You can
+You can:

 1. Integrate with REST API by importing API as a Service.
 2. Secure the transaction via the built-in OAuth 2.0 handshake without the need to write additional code.